-Violence against women is sadly still a current issue.
-As before, one woman in five in Austria experiences physical and/or sexual violence from the age of 16.
+Worldwide, every third woman is affected by violence.
+Also in Austria, every fifth woman still experiences physical and/or sexual violence after the age of 16.
 A strong and visible sign against violence against women is set every year by the worldwide UN Women Campaign "Orange the World – Stop Violence against Women and Girls".
 From 25th November to 10th December this year, buildings around the globe will be illuminated in orange.
 A glaring call to look and act.

 The role of the universities in the fight against violence against women